anebz/cloud/Accreditations/az_ai_102.md

 * Echo bot: simple "hello world" sample
 * Core bot: common bot functionality, e.g. integration with the language understanding service

+Bot fraoework units:

+* Activity handlers: event methods that you can override to handle different kinds of activities
+* Turn context: an activity occurs within the context of a turn.
+Activity handler methods include a parameter for the turn context which you can use to access relevant information, for example to access the text of the message that was received
+* Dialogues: more complex paterns for handling stateful, multi-turn conversations

 **Bot framework emulator** allows for testing the bot locally

 Bots make use of an Adapter class that handles communication with the user's channel.
 The Bot Framework Service notifies your bot's adapter when an activity occurs in a channel by calling its **Process Activity** method, and the adapter creates a context for the turn and calls the bot's **Turn Handler** method to invoke the appropriate logic for the activity.